aduquehd/csv-analyzer-test/README.md

 When an excel file is uploaded into a dataset, it's not analyzed immediately, instead, the file is saved and created as is_analyzed=False.
 A **Celery** task will run the job of analyzing and store the file information into MongoDB.

+You can access to Flower to see the Celery tasks going to `localhost:5555`.

+The credentiales are:

+user: FoFIHmckJNlHpsfzgHjJEvnzkfAlbLEG

+password: olNF0trNzE4VOQvir7bYqPbjG0b0WYYfokBfLnMLTaMMZqXrE6vu0wlz4peuF1Yo

 When a dataset file is created, the started date should be specified, this is necessary for the platform to recognize which datetime is each row into the excel file.
 The users will be allowed to *filter the data sets by date